Sunday, April 4, 2010

 Shemini: Wine in the Mikdash

-Along the way, he met another young man—a baker, newly trained at a top culinary school, eager to open his own bakery.
-The two struck up a conversation and quickly realized they were in the same boat, each looking for the perfect place to launch their career.
+Along the way, he met another young man—a baker, recently trained at a top culinary school, eager to open his own bakery.
+They struck up a conversation and soon realized they were in the same boat, both searching for the right place to launch their careers.

 The baker shook his head.
-“Danny, you’re a good guy, but we’re after opposite things.
+“Listen, you seem like a good guy, but we’re after opposite things.
 You need a town with plenty of sick people—somewhere people need a doctor.
 Me?
 I need a place where folks are healthy and hungry.
 I’m selling cakes, not cough syrup.
 So, better we go our separate ways.”

 Wine and the Temple